 The Future for Girls with Autism Spectrum Disorder

-Much research has been carried out in recent years into why fewer girls are diagnosed with ASD and Asperger’s Syndrome.
+Much research has been carried out in recent years into why fewer girls are diagnosed / recognised as autistic.
 It’s fantastic that this research is opening doors to girls like our daughter.
 Educating teachers, GPs, health visitors and the public at large is an ongoing steep, essential climb.
 I wonder even now, looking back at our daughter aged three (the age most boys with ASD are diagnosed), would a GP or health visitor have recognised her as autistic?
 She would have smiled her beautiful smile.
 She’d have talked to them if they asked her a direct question.
 She’d have seemed happy – she was in many ways happy.
 Would they have spotted that she walked on tiptoes?
 Would they have noticed her large, precise vocabulary?
 Would they have seen that she rocked because she was, in fact, anxious?
 I’d like to think yes.
 I’d like to think that articles like this one at least, might alert the public to the possibility of ASD in their daughters or nieces or granddaughters.
-I’d like to think earlier diagnosis will prevent the huge suffering our daughter has been through.
+I’d like to think earlier diagnosis / recognition will prevent the huge suffering our daughter has been through.
+I'd like to think CAMHS are improving their screening.

-Autism is for life.
-The more the differences in the condition are understood, the likelier the person with ASD will have a healthier, happier, more productive life.
+Autism isn't a disease or illness that can be reversed; it's for life.
+I for one, think autistic people are some of the loveliest people I know so why would anyone want to 'cure' it anyway?
+The more the differences in autistic brains are understood, the likelier the autistic person will have a healthier, happier, more productive life.
 And isn’t that what we all want for ourselves and our loved ones?
 Girls and boys.
 Non-autistic and autistic.
 To be understood is a gift.
 I hope one day soon, everyone will understand that a smiling, kind, bright girl who loves to read and dance can be autistic too.

 I haven't written a blog post for almost eighteen months.
 Like people often do, I might say 'life got in the way' but I've come to realise something: That phrase is nonsense.
 Life's always there, rolling on.
 Sometimes it happily weaves around you, seeming to give you space to get that painting finished or long-overdue editing started.
 Sometimes it seems to swamp you, snuffing out sparks of creativity.
 But not every spark - or not for me, anyway.
 And this is why life hasn't got in the way.
 It just seems to have selected which sparks are burning.